Keyboard shortcuts

 An authority (AuthorityId) is the cryptographic identity that holds capabilities and participates in consensus.
 A nickname is a local mapping from an authority to a human-understandable name.
 Each device maintains its own nickname mappings.
 There is no global username registry.

-A contact suggestion is metadata an authority optionally shares when connecting with someone.
+A nickname suggestion (nickname_suggestion) is metadata an authority optionally shares when connecting with someone.
 Users configure a default suggestion sent to all new connections.
 Users can share different suggestions with different people or opt out entirely.

 2. Message Types